olofos/pxu-gui/README.md

 # PXU gui

-PXU gui is a companion to the paper arXiv:XXXX.XXXXX.
+PXU gui is a companion to the paper arXiv:2312.09288.
 It gives a visualisation of the relation between the variables p, x⁺, x⁻ and u which are useful for describing the kinematics of world-sheet excitations of the light-cone gauge string in AdS₃ × S³ × T⁴ supported by a mix of RR and NSNS flux.

 The easiest way to run PXU gui is to simply go to the [web site](https://olofos.github.io/pxu-gui/).